Mapping the World

 Short Communication Session

 Applicants must include a short curriculum vitae and specify two professors whom letters of recommendation will be asked to, if deemed necessary.
-Applicants will be notified about admission by May 10, 2014.

 The official language is English.